City of Amsterdam

 Between 2003 and 2006, all city districts and services chose a design agency and an appropriate timing to create and launch their own suitable sub-identities.
 All designs and applications came together on a shared online identity portal called “Stijlweb”, open for everyone to use.
-The central body that governed this gradual process didn’t use force but instead used seductive design presentations and a very flexible stance to foster the required change.
+The central body that governed this gradual process didn’t use force; coached by us, they used seductive design presentations and a very flexible stance to foster and guide the required change.

 We are very satisfied with the Amsterdam Style after 10 years of use.
 The style is flexible, communicates powerfully and contributes to a recognizable government.

 Egbert Wolf, Design manager City of Amsterdam (2013)

 Moving to a monolithic identity

 The approach we chose in 2003 proved to be very successful in bringing an immensely dispersed organization together under one shared identity system.
 But over time, the city organization wanted to represent itself more and more as one single organization.